-I’m frequently asked, “Mark, what forms of IDs can be used for a loan signing?
+I’m often asked, “Mark, what forms of IDs can be used for a loan signing?
 What if an ID is expired?
 And what about using credible identifying witnesses?”

-Well, the answer varies on a few factors.
+The answer varies depending on a few factors.

-First and foremost, be sure to have knowledge of your state’s notarial laws around acceptable forms of IDs.
+First and foremost, be sure to have knowledge of your state’s notarial laws regarding acceptable forms of IDs.

-But, whatever your state may allow you to identify a borrower may NOT be accepted with what a lender would allow.
+But, whichever form of ID of your state may allow you to identify a borrower with... understand that a lender may require something different...

-For example, using expired identification cards are legal in particular states like California and Tennessee.
-Those states allow a notary to use an ID within five years of its date of issue, not relative to the expiration date.
+For example, using expired identification cards is legal in particular states like California and Tennessee.
+These states allow a notary to use an ID within five years of its date of issue, not relative to the expiration date, to identify a signer.

 So in using the same example, while notarizing a document with an expired ID may be allowed according to the state’s notarial laws, it may NOT be allowed by the lender.

 Why, you may ask?
-If the set of loan documents you signing has a PATRIOT Act form, which is a form the signing agent fills out to confirm the identity of the borrower, then an unexpired ID is required.
+If the set of loan documents your borrower is signing has a PATRIOT Act form (which is a form the signing agent fills out to confirm the identity of the borrower), then an unexpired ID is required.

-Therefore if there is a PATRIOT act form, or any kind of ID verification form, an unexpired ID is required, not relevant to what your state may allow you to use.
+Therefore, if there is a PATRIOT Act form or any kind of ID verification form, an unexpired ID is required — regardless of what your state may allow you to use.

-However, if your loan set does NOT have a PATRIOT act or other ID verification form, then you can follow your state’s ID verification laws.
+However, if your loan document set does NOT have a PATRIOT Act or other ID verification form, then you can follow your state’s ID verification laws.

-If you dont know what this is, some states allow to use two witnesses that attest to the borrower’s identification in lieu of any form of identification.
-This scenario can occur when the borrower has lost their ID, as an example.
+If you don't know what this is, some states allow you to use two witnesses who attest to the borrower’s identity in lieu of any form of identification.
+This scenario can occur when the borrower has lost their driver's license, for instance.

-Once again, it comes down to the loan documents.
-If there is a PATRIOT act or ID verification form that requires information of a non-expired identification then no, you cannot use two credible identifying witnesses or anything other than a current form of identification.
+And once again, how you proceed comes down to what is in the loan documents.
+If there is a PATRIOT Act or ID verification form that requires information from a non-expired form identification — no. You cannot use two credible identifying witnesses or anything other than a current form of government-issued identification.

-And similarly, if your loan documents do not have a PATRIOT act or other ID verification form, then you should go ahead and use what ever ID laws your state allows.
+Similarly, if your loan documents do not have a PATRIOT Act or other ID verification form, then you can use whatever ID laws your state has in place.

-Understand that lenders have their own set of rules of what they allow as acceptable forms of identification.
-While some states allow notarization with expired ID’s or with credible witnesses, it doesn't mean lenders allow it.
+It's important to understand that lenders have their own set of rules about what they consider acceptable forms of identification.
+While some states allow notarization with expired IDs or with credible witnesses, it doesn't mean lenders do.

-In my experience 80 to 90% of lender documents have a PATRIOT act or some type of ID verification form.
-So it is safe to assume that a borrower will need some sort of government issued unexpired form of ID.
+In my experience, 80% to 90% of lender documents have a PATRIOT Act or some type of ID verification form.
+So it's safe to assume that a borrower will need some sort of government issued unexpired form of ID.

 Mortgage fraud should not be taken lightly.

-Yes you have Errors and Omissions insurance, but is it really worth taking the word of two strangers or an unexpired ID to identify someone.
-I personally do not think it is.
+Yes, you have Errors and Omissions insurance, but do you really want to risk your business and assets by taking the word of two strangers or an unexpired ID to identify someone?
+It isn't worth the gamble.

-The reason we make $75, $100, $125 or $150 dollars per signing is because it is our responsibility and job to accurately identify the borrower.
-You as the signing agent are on the hook for making sure that person who is borrowing the money is actually the person who is borrowing the money.
-And in my opinion nothing less that an unexpired government issued ID is acceptable.
+The reason notary loan signing agents make $75, $100, $125, or $150 dollars per appointment is because it is our responsibility to accurately identify the borrower, without a shadow of a doubt.
+You, as the notary signing agent, are on the hook for making sure that the person who is signing the loan documents is actually the person who is borrowing the money.
+And in my opinion, nothing less than an unexpired government issued ID is acceptable.

-When you are setting up or confirming a loan signing it is absolutely appropriate to ask the borrower if they have an unexpired government issued ID and to make sure it is present at the signing.
+When you are setting up or confirming a loan signing, it is absolutely appropriate to ask the borrower ahead of time if they have an unexpired government issued ID and to make sure it is present at the appointment.

-In conclusion, regardless of what your state allows, it’s always the safest and most prudent thing to ask your borrower for a current government issued ID.
-Remember, it is your responsibility to make sure that there isn't any question that the person in front of you in the person that is signing the loan docs.
+In conclusion, no matter what your state allows, it’s always the safest and most prudent idea to ask your borrower for a current government-issued ID.
+Remember, it is your responsibility to make sure that there is zero doubt that the person in front of you is the person who is supposed to be signing the loan documents.